 2. Carotene Loss

-Dehydrating might concentrate and increase certain antioxidants but carotene isn’t one of them.
-Carotene easily gets destroyed by heat, which is why dried greens only retain 20-69% of their carotene.
+Dehydrating might concentrate and increase certain antioxidants, but carotene isn’t one of them.
+Heat easily destroys Carotene, so dried greens only retain 20-69% of their carotene.
 The carotene in other produce, such as carrots and peppers, is also easily destroyed by dehydrating.

 3. Bad for Your Teeth

 Be cautious about snacking on too many dried fruits.
-Dried fruits stick to the teeth and, because the sugar in them is very concentrated, they can cause tooth decay.
+Dried fruits stick to the teeth and, because their sugar is very concentrated, they can cause tooth decay.
 Don’t forget to keep an emergency dental kit on hand!

 4. Hard to Digest